votchallenge/website/contents/vot2018/presenters.md

 This zip file should contain, just like main ECCV submissions, the following items:

-a: A single pdf for the camera-ready version of the paper, entitled W03PXX.pdf
+ * A single pdf for the camera-ready version of the paper, entitled W03PXX.pdf
-b: A single pdf or zip for supplementary files, entitled W03PXX-supp.pdf or W03PXX-supp.zip (up to 100Mb in size)
+ * A single pdf or zip for supplementary files, entitled W03PXX-supp.pdf or W03PXX-supp.zip (up to 100Mb in size)
-c: A single zip file containing a folder called \source\, containing all source files (tex, bbl, figures…) of the paper.
+ * A single zip file containing a folder called \source\, containing all source files (tex, bbl, figures…) of the paper.
 There should not be a compiled pdf of the paper in this folder.
 Please do not send source files for supplementary material.
-d: A single pdf, manually signed and scanned, 3-page copyright named W03PXX-copyright.pdf.
+ * A single pdf, manually signed and scanned, 3-page copyright named W03PXX-copyright.pdf.
 The copyright for workshop papers is different from the main conference, please use [this document](https://eccv2018.org/wp-content/uploads/2018/07/ECCV-Workshop-2018-Copyright-Form.pdf).

 Please use the updated [camera-ready paper kit](https://eccv2018.org/wp-content/uploads/2018/07/eccv2018camerareadykit.zip) in preparing your paper.